laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 ![CICD and Flux](/flux-cicd.jpg)

 Looks simple enough, but there is one thing that the diagram doesn't communicate well.
-The CI/CD pipeline is done after step three, and Flux applies the changes in step four asynchronously.
+The CI/CD pipeline is finished after step three, Flux applies the changes in step four asynchronously.

 While Flux notifies developers once it applied the changes, CI/CD at step three returns green and developers must match up notifications with builds in their heads.
 We lost the *green build means a sucessful deploy* heuristic.